Skip to main content

 While such tools are useful, instructors and librarians are students’ greatest allies in the fight against plagiarism.
 These professionals are embracing technology to help teach fundamental digital and information literacy skills, including finding, assessing and integrating sources (including images) while citing and attributing them appropriately.

 At SNHU, there are several avenues for students to get help finding and citing sources, according to Ryckman.
-"We work closely with the Writing Center, Online Writing Center, and faculty, all of which are resources to help students navigate, interpret, and cite sources.
-We also welcome every opportunity to show students the information landscape surrounding a discipline,” he said.
+He recommended reaching out to the Writing Center, Online Writing Center, or faculty.
+"All of which are resources to help students navigate, interpret, and cite sources,” he said.
+He said the library can also be a great resource for research.

 While plagiarism is not illegal, the consequences vary by institutional or organizational policy, from a failing grade to a damaged reputation.
-So when in doubt about whether or not to attribute a quote or source, remember that, more often than not, cite makes right.
+So when in doubt about whether or not to attribute a quote or source, just remember — more often than not, cite makes right.

 Explore more content like this article